kwanderer/UnitedConspects/README.md

    Running server and client from one machine.

+    1. Go to folder "UnitedConspectsBeta"
-    1. First run server.py file
+    2. First run server.py file with is in folder Server
-    2. Run client.py file
+    3. Run client.py file

    Running server and client from different machines.

+    1. Go to folder "UnitedConspectsBeta"
-    1. Run server.py
+    2. Run server.py with is in folder Server
-    2. Open client.py with any file editor (we recomend IDLE, Brackets, Nano)
+    3. Open client.py with any file editor (we recomend IDLE, Brackets, Nano)
-    3. Write device's IP address where your server is started
+    4. Write device's IP address where your server is started
-    4. Save and run client.py file
+    5. Save and run client.py file

 Our program has been tested on Linux and Windows only.